Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Other causes of vulvovaginal discomfort

-This is why appropriate assessment and, where indicated, testing can be important before repeatedly using antifungal treatments.
+This is why appropriate assessment and testing can be important before repeatedly using antifungal treatments.

 2. Not All Candida Is the Same